A Conversation with Bruce Duffie

 some opera in translation?

 really difficult when getting to the duet at the finale.
 These are

-the things that you lose in English, which is probably the
+the things that you lose in English, which is probably the worst language

-it’s the fault of the singers.
+the fault of the singers.
 See, I have very good diction …extremely

 good diction.
-I know that because people understand my
+I know that because people understand my mistakes.

 BD: What’s the role